DanNguyen2006/DanNguyen2006.github.io/index.md

-# Hello World
+# Dan Nguyen's Portfolio

 This is my home page!
-My name is Dan Nguyen and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer Science
+My name is Dan Nguyen and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer Science and I plan on graduating in 2028.

 ## Computer Science Projects

 My GitHub page is https://github.com/DanNguyen2006.

-### CPSC 120
+### Favorite CPSC 120L Labs

 * Lab 1